Brainard Warner

 In 1887, he established the Columbia National Bank at 911 F Street NW; it would operate independently until 1946 and is today part of Bank of America.
 In 1889, he founded Washington Loan and Trust Company at 900 F Street NW; it was acquired by Riggs Bank in 1954 and is now part of PNC Financial Services.
 He was also a director of numerous other banks.

+As Warner's interest turned to banking, he relinquished daily control of his real estate company, which continued to prosper.
+In 1907, the Washington Post would describe it as possibly the largest real-estate brokerage in the city.